ncaramello/ZEAB/Plans & Strategies/Net Zero/barriers/brookline_net_zero_barriers.md

 - **EV Infrastructure Challenges**: Only 11 active public charging stations serving 63,690 residents.
 The "garage orphans" problem affects residents without dedicated parking for overnight charging.
 [Brookline.News, "New public electric vehicle chargers coming to Brookline,"](https://brookline.news/new-public-electric-vehicle-chargers-coming-to-brookline/) 2024.

 - **Massachusetts Housing Age**: Massachusetts has the third-oldest owner-occupied housing stock among all states, with a median age of 57 years.
 [Eye On Housing, "Age of Housing Stock by State,"](https://eyeonhousing.org/2023/05/age-of-housing-stock-by-state/) 2023.

+[^20]: Brookline.News.
+"Older homeowners dominate Brookline's Town Meeting, surveys find."
+November 2023.
+Available at: https://brookline.news/older-homeowners-dominate-brooklines-town-meeting-surveys-find/

+[^21]: The Boston Globe.
+"Brookline homes: One wealthy liberal town reckons with its past."
+October 2023.
+Available at: https://apps.bostonglobe.com/2023/10/special-projects/spotlight-boston-housing/brookline-identity-crisis/

+[^22]: Journal of Deliberative Democracy.
+"An Enduring System of Local Deliberative Democracy: The 21st Century Legal and Normative Structure of Massachusetts Town Meeting."
+2021.
+Available at: https://delibdemjournal.org/article/id/1136/

+[^23]: Block Renovation.
+"How Much Does a Home Renovation Cost in Boston?"
+2024.
+Available at: https://www.blockrenovation.com/guides/how-much-does-a-home-renovation-cost-in-boston

+[^24]: MassLandlords.net.
+"Rent Control."
+2024.
+Available at: https://masslandlords.net/policy/rent-control/

+[^25]: Melvin, J. "The split incentives energy efficiency problem: Evidence of underinvestment by landlords."
+Energy Policy, vol. 115, 2018, pp. 342-352.
+Available at: https://ideas.repec.org/a/eee/enepol/v115y2018icp342-352.html

+[^26]: City-Data.com.
+"Brookline, MA Housing Data."
+2024.
+Available at: https://www.city-data.com/housing/houses-Brookline-Massachusetts.html

+[^27]: Town of Brookline Preservation Commission official website.
+Available at: https://www.brooklinema.gov/1320/Preservation-Commission

+[^28]: The Boston Globe.
+"Brookline homes: One wealthy liberal town reckons with its past."
+Demonstrates pattern of residents using preservation arguments to oppose development, including St. Aidan's Church and other projects.
+October 2023.
+Available at: https://apps.bostonglobe.com/2023/10/special-projects/spotlight-boston-housing/brookline-identity-crisis/

+[^29]: The Boston Globe.
+"Brookline homes: One wealthy liberal town reckons with its past."
+Documents how "Town Meeting crafted a bylaw that would allow the town to create so-called Neighborhood Conservation Districts.
+Then, Town Meeting members voted to create such a district around Hancock Village."
+October 2023.
+Available at: https://apps.bostonglobe.com/2023/10/special-projects/spotlight-boston-housing/brookline-identity-crisis/